aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

 ### Enum Types

 **Enum Types** are a special type of Intermediate Type.
-They restrict a particular set of values for other Intermediate Types.
+They restrict a particular set of allowed values for other Intermediate Types.

 ```gql
 enum Episode {